refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ```

 :::info
-This is only a resource definition, which must be handled within the preferred router structure.
+This is only a resource definition, which must be handled within your router structure.
 :::

-As you can see, the new enterprise-grade routing structure allows for effortless handling of multi-tenant structures.

-In the above example, you can see that the detail page of a product can have a nested structure and also supports additional parameters.
-These parameters can be passed along with the `meta` properties in such hooks and components.
-Existing parameters in the URL will also be used when constructing the navigation path.
+In the above example, you can see how the new enterprise-grade routing structure allows for effortless handling of multi-tenant structures.
+The detail page of a product can have a nested structure and additional parameters, which can be passed along with the `meta` properties in hooks and components.
+When constructing the navigation path, existing parameters in the URL will also be used.

-The existing method for passing components to the actions are still supported and uses the default paths when an action has a component value but the new `routerProvider` doesn't create routes for it automatically.
-To achieve this, you can use the `RefineRoutes` components from the router packages.
-To learn more about changes about routing in resources, please check [Router Provider Migration Guide](/docs/migration-guide/router-provider/).
+The existing method for passing components to the actions is still supported, and it uses default paths when an action has a component value.
+However, the new `routerProvider` does not automatically create routes for it.
+To achieve automatic route creation, you can use the `RefineRoutes` components from the router packages.
+For more information on changes to routing in resources, please refer to the [Router Provider Migration Guide](/docs/migration-guide/router-provider/).

 We've also made changes in the structure of the resource definition such as the `identifier` property, which lets you define a custom identifier to a resource which can be used to select it in the hooks and components.
 This is useful when using multiple definitions with different paths and the same name.

-The `route` property is now deprecated.
-The new routing system lets users define custom routes per action.
+The `route` property is now deprecated, replaced with the new routing system that lets users define custom routes per action.

 ```diff
 resources={[